uri-library-data-services/iassist-preview/content/blog/idcc17-notes-international-digital-curation-conference-2017.md

 For the third time IASSIST sponsored the International Digital Curation Conference.
-This time allowing three students, one each from Switzerland, Korea, and Canada to attend the conference, which titled itself \"Upstream, Downstream: embedding digital curation workflows for data science, scholarship and society\".
+This time allowing three students, one each from Switzerland, Korea, and Canada to attend the conference, which titled itself "Upstream, Downstream: embedding digital curation workflows for data science, scholarship and society".

 Data science was a strong theme of the three keynote presentations, in particular how curation and data management are an active, integrated,